A supportive environment

 You may want to look at the Student Trans Roadmap.
 This is a guide for students by students from the University of Bath.

-If you are a Postgraduate Research student you may be interested in joining Kaleidoscope, the LGBT+ group for our staff and PGR students.
+If you are a doctoral student you may be interested in joining Kaleidoscope, the LGBT+ group for our staff and doctoral students.

 We want your experience as a trans student at Bath to be a positive one.
 Harassment, bullying, discrimination, or victimisation are all serious disciplinary offences and will be dealt with under the Dignity and Respect Policy.
 If you have any concerns about your experience at the University please request a confidential meeting with Student Services or consider alternative reporting options.